Is a plane full of migrants headed to President Biden's home?

 “Immigrants have been more than willing to leave Bexar County after being abandoned, homeless, and ‘left to fend for themselves,’” DeSantis spokesperson Taryn Fenske said.
 “Florida gave them an opportunity to seek greener pastures in a sanctuary jurisdiction that offered greater resources for them, as we expected.”

-The relocation crisis began in spring, when Texas Gov. Greg Abbott and Arizona Gov. Doug Ducey announced plans to send busloads of migrants to Washington, D.C. and New York City, in response to President Joe Biden’s decision to lift a pandemic-era emergency health order that restricted migrant entry numbers.
-Abbott recently began busing migrants to Chicago this summer.
+The relocation crisis began in spring, when Texas Gov. Greg Abbott and Arizona Gov. Doug Ducey announced plans to send busloads of migrants to Washington, D.C., and New York City, in response to Biden’s decision to lift a pandemic-era emergency health order that restricted migrant entry numbers.
+Abbott recently began busing migrants to Chicago.

-Last week, migrants were dropped off Vice President Kamala Harris’s Washington, D.C., residence
+Last week, migrants were dropped off in front of Vice President Kamala Harris’s Washington, D.C., residence

 CBP announced Monday that for the first time ever, the total number of migrant encounters at the southern border has surpassed 2 million in a single fiscal year.
-Border Patrol agents encountered more than 203,000 migrants in August alone, per the latest figures released Monday.
+Border Patrol agents encountered more than 203,000 migrants in August alone, according to the latest figures released Monday.

 This story is developing.
 Refresh for updates.